etherion-1337/AWS_Cert_Prep/cloud_practitioner/notes.md

 2. **Save when you reserve**: minimize risks, predictably manage budgets, comply with long-terms requirements
 -> reservations are available for EC2 Reserved Instances, DynamoDB Reserved Capacity, ElastiCache Reserved Nodes, RDS Reserved Instance, Redshift Reserved Nodes
 3. **Pay less by using more**: volume-based discount
-4. **Pay less as AWS gros**: as infra and user grows, they have a volume and scale and they will pass on their economy of scale to users.
+4. **Pay less as AWS grows**: as infra and user grows, they have a volume and scale and they will pass on their economy of scale to users.

 Free service & free tier in AWS:
 IAM, VPC, Consolidated Billing, Elastic Beanstalk (pay for resources created), CloudFormation (pay for resources created), Auto Scaling Groups (pay for resources created).